munificent/craftinginterpreters/book/calls-and-functions.md

 ^code end-function (1 before, 1 after)

-And then returns it to `compile()`:
+And then return it to `compile()`:

 ^code return-function (1 before, 1 after)

-Now's a good time to make another tweak in this function.
+Now is a good time to make another tweak in this function.
 Earlier, we added some diagnostic code to have the VM dump the disassembled bytecode so we can debug the compiler.
-We need to fix that now that the generated chunk is wrapped in a
+We should fix that now that the generated chunk is wrapped in a function:
-function:

 ^code disassemble-end (2 before, 2 after)